P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Formulations between convex hull and big-M

-This section studies the continuous relaxation strength of $P$-split formulations, and how they compare to convex hull and big-M formulations.
-Theorem \ref{thm:bigM} shows that a $1$-split formulation and the big-M formulation have the same feasible set in the $\boldsymbol{x}$ space.
-Theorem \ref{thm:p_1} proves that introducing an additional split, \ie $(P+1)$-split, results in a formulation with an equally tight or tighter continuous relaxation.
+This section studies the continuous relaxations of $P$-split formulations, and how they compare to convex hull and big-M formulations.
+Theorem \ref{thm:bigM} shows that continuous relaxations of the $1$-split formulation and the big-M formulation have the same feasible set in the $\boldsymbol{x}$ space.
+Theorem \ref{thm:p_1} proves that introducing an additional split, \ie $(P+1)$-split, results in a formulation with an equally tight or tighter continuous relaxation than that of the $P$-split.
 Section~4 shows that, in some circumstances, we can construct the convex hull of a disjunction with a $P$-split formulation.
-This section only considers one constraint per disjunct; Section~4 addresses multiple constraints per disjunct. \\ \begin{theorem} The 1-split formulation is equivalent to the big-M formulation. \end{theorem} \begin{proof} The first disaggregated variables $\nu^{\alpha^l}_1$ can directly be eliminated by substituting in $\nu^{\alpha^l}_1 = \alpha^l - \underset{d \in \mathcal{D}_k \setminus 1}{\sum} \nu^{\alpha^l}_d$.
-We project out the remaining disaggregated variables $\nu^{\alpha^l}_d$ from the 1-split formulation using Fourier-Motzkin elimination.
-We eliminate trivially redundant constraints, \eg $\ubar{\alpha}^l\lambda_d \leq \bar{\alpha}^l\lambda_d$, resulting in
+This section only considers one constraint per disjunct; Section~4 addresses multiple constraints per disjunct.